natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Sea%20Harrier%20FRS.1.md

 * Retains the great climb rate and thrust of earlier Harrier's
 * Addition of a search radar that can be used to slave the AAM's the Harrier can bring for off-angle shots
 * 4 powerful AIM-9L all-aspect missiles
+* Modern RWR with ability to detect track, launch and TWS modes

 '''Cons:'''